Knowledge Hub / 6 FAFSA Mistakes and How to Avoid Them

 5. Not signing your FAFSA

-Once you’ve entered and reviewed all your information carefully, you’re ready to submit your FAFSA form.
+Once you’ve entered and reviewed all your information carefully, you’re ready to submit your FAFSA.
 But just because you’ve entered all of your personal and financial information doesn’t mean you’re done.
-You’ll need to sign the form for it to be considered complete—and it will need to be complete if you want to receive financial aid offers.
-You can sign using your FSA ID or another way.
+You’ll need to log in using your FSA ID and sign the form electronically for it to be considered complete—and it will need to be complete if you want to receive financial aid offers.

 6. Only completing your FAFSA once

-Let’s say you complete your FAFSA before your first year of college and only receive loan offers and no grant offers.
-While this may be discouraging, it could still make sense to fill out the FAFSA before each academic year of college.
-That’s because offerings and requirements for aid can change over time.
-So while you might find you don’t qualify for any special grants or need-based aid one year, you may be eligible next year or a year after that.
+Keep in mind that aid offerings and requirements can change over time, which is why it’s so important to file your FAFSA each year.
+You might find you don’t qualify for any special grants or need-based aid one year, but you may be eligible next year or a year after that.
 This is especially true if your family’s financial situation changes due to unemployment, divorce, or another unexpected life event.

 The bottom line

-The FAFSA is a complicated form, and mistakes happen.
-But being aware of common FAFSA mistakes can help you avoid making them.
-And the good news is that if you do make a mistake on your FAFSA, chances are it can be fixed.
+While the FAFSA has been simplified recently, it’s still a complicated form, so mistakes happen.
+But being aware of common FAFSA mistakes can help you avoid them.
+And the good news is that if you do make a mistake on your FAFSA, you can probably fix it.
 You’ll have the option to edit certain information on your FAFSA form a few days after you submit it, or you can speak to your college’s financial aid office for additional guidance.